Do you understand your credit card agreement?

 When it comes to knowing how and when you’re protected from someone else using your card, almost half of those asked didn’t know their rights.
 In fact, if you have compromised your own security, such as losing your card and not reporting it or not using your providers authentication portal during a purchase, you are liable for any costs made to your card under those circumstances.

 Your credit score or credit report details your financial history.
-Its purpose is to inform potential how reliable you are likely to be when it comes to paying money back.
+Its purpose is to inform potential lenders how reliable you are likely to be when it comes to paying money back.
 If you forget to make a payment on your credit card one month, do you think it affects your credit score?
 Even if you’re successfully paying rent or a mortgage and other bills on time?
 The answer is yes!
 And a third of all Brits are unaware of this, thinking that missing a payment will either not affect your score or will only affect it if you miss payments repeatedly.

 If you need advice on all things personal finance, check out our wisdom section.